How they influence purchase behaviour in physical retail? The types of in-store communication explained

-As the consumer pushes his shopping cart through a shop, he searches for relevant and readily available information to decide which departments to visit, which products to research and purchase.
-Meanwhile, an overwhelming number of messages are trying to trigger his over-stimulated brain.
+As a store visitor pushes his or her shopping cart through a shop, he or she searches for relevant and readily available communication to decide which departments to visit, which article to research and purchase.
+An overwhelming number of messages are trying to trigger his or her over-stimulated brain.

 Before you move on

 Designers and makers of point-of-purchase materials, display, merchandising and commercial furniture to equip shops, team Pilotes is committed to creating 100% custom-made, multi-material solutions, with a focus on environmental and societal benefits.

 The visitor is often in a hurry looking for specific offering.
 The vast majority of shopping journeys are spent to walking and navigation.
 Given the large number of references in a shop, it can be difficult for the customers to find what they desire, especially in supermarkets with 10.000's of items.

 Signage and navigational aids positioned throughout the shop ensure that customers find the offer that meet their needs.
 These messages should be short, simple, direct, readable in just a few seconds, easy to digest for the shopping brain.

 2. Products sell products

 The focus of the browser-shopper is always on the physical product.